dohliam/audio-recording-guidelines/producers.md

   * Hanging thick clothing between the recording equipment and the source of noise (fan, window, etc.) may help to reduce noise.
   * Likewise, enclosing a small area where the microphone is located (such as a desk) with cushions or other material may help to drown out external noise. ([Example](https://twitter.com/devuppodcast/status/959610188960591872))

+## Using a DAW

+The following guidelines are for those who have access to a [Digital Audio Workstation](https://en.wikipedia.org/wiki/Digital_audio_workstation) (DAW).

+* Check session settings in your DAW:
+  * Make sure the _sample rate_ is at least 48 kHz and the _bit rate_ is at 24 and that you are recording in WAV format.
+Other options will be 44.1 kHz and 16 bit.
+  * For the purposes of getting the best possible recording, 48/24 is preferred and the industry standard for audio professionals.
+It is lossless, meaning it will not be compressed like an mp3 or other codec formats.
+Should you wish to convert the file to a smaller format later you can.

+* Before you begin recording, it is a good idea to test your levels:
+  * You will be able to see the .WAV file by doing a test recording and listening.
+  * Levels should be between -5 and -12 dB when recording, ensuring that it is loud enough that you are capturing a strong level on the voice without ever distorting.
+  * Most DAWs will have an indicator that goes from yellow to red.
+When the talent is speaking at their loudest the indicator should go into the yellow but never the red.
+  * Especially with digital, distortion or clipping is very difficult to fix.
+You may wish to request that the talent speak or perform their lines as loud as they think they will during recording so you can set your levels appropriately.
+  * If you do "clip" while recording it is important to adjust levels and do another take.

 ## Links

 * [Main project page](https://github.com/dohliam/audio-recording-guidelines)